 Lithium is more expensive than lead; due to this, manufacturers will produce their lithium batteries with the same cranking ability but a lower amp-hour (Ah) than a lead-acid battery.

-For example, I used to have a USB port connected straight to my battery, and a little blue light would stay on regardless of the bike being on or not.
+For example, I used to have a USB port connected straight to my battery, and a little blue light would stay on regardless of whether the bike was on or not.

 When in regular use, this wouldn’t affect my lead-acid battery as the port would draw so little power.